eclipsesource/tabris-js/doc/index.md

 ---
 # Introduction

-Tabris.js is a mobile framework that lets you develop apps for *iOS, Android and Windows* from a *single code base* written entirely in *JavaScript*.
+Tabris.js is a mobile framework that lets you develop apps for *iOS, Android and Windows* from a *single code base* written entirely in *JavaScript* or *TypeScript* and *JSX*.
 It provides access to *native widgets* and functions, delivering native performance and look & feel on each platform.

 <img src="https://user-images.githubusercontent.com/255637/28335462-c04bb540-6bfe-11e7-8e1d-69b9e2e0c66b.png" alt="Bookstore example on Android" width="180" style="margin: 5px" />